-1. Remove the footboard.
-(See page 8-8.)

-2. Turn the adjusting nut while holding the rear brake light switch in place.
+- 1. Remove panel A. (See page 8-6 for panel removal and installation procedures.) - 2.
+Turn the adjusting nut while holding the rear brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
-To make the brake light come on later, turn the adjusting nut in direction (b).
+To make the brake light come on later, turn the adjusting nut in direction (b). - 3.
+Install the panel.